saltict/availproject.github.io/docs/node/full-node/full-node-docker.md

-To connect to a different network, you may need to download an alternate node version from the [node releases page](https://github.com/availproject/avail/releases) and acquire the corresponding specification file for the specific network.
-Contact the Avail team if you have questions.
+To connect to a different network, you may need to download an alternate node version from the [node releases page](https://github.com/availproject/avail/releases) and acquire the corresponding chain specification file.
+For any queries, feel free to reach out to the Avail team. you have questions.

 ## Useful Links